 Stage 6 – Implementation of IVA

-Once the Proposal has been accepted, the Supervisor will notify the creditors, the debtors and the court of the final form of the accepted IVA.
+Once the Proposal has been accepted, the Supervisor will notify the creditors, the debtor of the final form of the accepted IVA.

 The Supervisor will have a duty to ensure that the IVA is carried out in the accordance with the terms of the Proposal.
 The Supervisor will hold a client account and will monitor that contributions are received in a timely manner and that creditors receive the agreed level of dividend as per the Proposal.